What If (comics): Volume 2

 From July 1989 to November 1998, Marvel published 115 monthly What If issues (114 issues plus a #-1 issue) the second series revisited and revised ideas from volume 1.
 In volume 2, stories could span multiple issues (every issue of volume 1 contained a complete story).
 Also, sometimes, the volume 2 stories would offer multiple plots and endings and the reader could decide which one to adopt.
 For example, in What If the War Machine had not destroyed the Living Laser?, three endings were offered.

 The humorous aspect of volume 1 was retained through volume 2, particularly in issue #34, an all-humor issue containing a number of single-page gags and two complete stories.

 Starting with issue #87, the issue titles stopped being questions that were answered by the story, and instead the covers were presented as "What If?
-Starring…" whatever character was being highlighted in the given issue.
+Starring..." whatever character was being highlighted in the given issue.

 In issue #105, What If introduced Spider-Girl (Mayday Parker); the new character was popular enough for a spin-off series.
-From this, the MC2 line of publications were developed.
+From this, the MC2 line of publications was developed.

 For a brief period between 1995 and 1996, all What If? stories were labeled as Marvel Alterniverse which included the likes of Ruins, The Last Avengers Story and Punisher Kills the Marvel Universe.